howl-editor/howl/site/source/doc/api/bindings.md

 *Protip*:

 You can use the `describe-key` command to interactively view information for any particular key press, i.e. the key event and translations.

+_See also_:

+- The [spec](../spec/bindings_spec.html) for howl.bindings

 ## Properties